youyanggu/covid19_projections/estimating-true-infections.md

 ### Using US Nationwide Cases + Positivity Rates

 For US nationwide data, we can compute the true prevalence ratio by passing in the daily positivity rate to our approximation function above.
-We then multiple the true prevalence ratio by the number of confirmed cases each day to get the number of true new infections.
-Note that all daily numbers used are 7-day moving averages rather than the raw numbers.
+We then multiply the true prevalence ratio by the number of confirmed cases each day to get the number of true new infections.
+Note that all daily numbers used are 7-day moving averages.
 Finally, we shift the true new infections back by 14 days to account for reporting delays.
 We can now plot the results as a function of the date:

 ![True Infections Plot 1](/assets/images/estimate_true_infections_1.png)